-The method of introduction for each letter should be kept fairly uniform.
-Being consistent with sequence, verbal cues and terminology is important, as this will help students internalise the process of making each letter type, and will give them the words for providing their own cues when writing independently.
+Regardless of which approach you choose, the method of introduction for each letter should be kept fairly uniform.
+Being consistent with sequence, verbal cues and terminology is important as this will help students internalise the process of making each letter type and will give them the words for providing their own cues when writing independently.